“Nothing’s wrong as far as I can see

 What were the chances that K and I would ever even meet?
-We had been born as far apart from one another as two people could be and still be in the continental United States.
+We had been born as far apart from one another as two people could be and still be in the contiguous United States.
 And then there was the even more remote chance of meeting when I was only on vacation (or, so I thought) to visit a good friend who lived in the same city.
-My friend and I went out one evening to a jazz club and there you were.
+My friend and I went out one evening to a jazz club, and there you were.
 You saw me sitting with my friends and came over to ask me to dance.
 You dominated my attention that night until we invited you and your friends to pull up some chairs and join us.
 We listened to the music, drank our wine and talked, and you asked for my number.
 Then, surprisingly, you called me before lunch the next day to ask for a date.
 You must have been smitten since I told you I was only there for a few weeks on vacation.
 I remember that I had been staying with my friend for such a short time (less than 48 hours) that I didn’t even know where the phone was when you called (this was in the days of corded landlines, people 🙂 ).
 But call you did, and repeatedly, while my friend was also on a campaign to get me to move there.

 Once I decided to stay and got settled in my own place, you drove across one of the country’s most well-known bridges on a regular basis to see me.
 Of course, I could be cynical and ask, “What healthy young man wouldn’t drive 15 miles across a bridge to be with a pretty young thing (moi) when he knew what was likely to happen at the end of the trip?”
 Ho ho ho.
 But I know our relationship meant more than that.
 And I’m sure you do, too.
 What we had was real.
 It was movies and making dinner at home.
 It was going out with friends and it was lying in bed looking at pictures from my family vacation in New England.
 It was drinking wine and dancing.
 It was reality–it wasn’t only hopes and dreams.
 I have a nearly eidetic memory of what happened between us, as experiences that are the most significant in our lives impress themselves on our memories and often don’t fade.